 Cranberry is my new obsession!
 I am loving trying new things.
 First kale, now cranberry!
-Kind of embarassing but all I really knew of cranberry growing up was on Thanksgiving when my dad would open up a can of cranberry sauce for a side-dish.
+Kind of embarrassing but all I really knew of cranberry growing up was on Thanksgiving when my dad would open up a can of cranberry sauce for a side dish.
 I thought it was so weird!
 Years ago my husband and I became big fans of cranberry juice but believe it or not the first time I ever bought or cooked/baked with the actual cranberry fruit was only last week!
 Took me long enough!
 And boy am I glad I gave it a try.
 I am now in love with cranberry and am so excited to share this delectable salad with you.

 This recipe comes from my favorite TV chef, Kelsey Nixon.
 I love Kelsey!
 I have been her fan from the beginning (even before Food Network Star) and love watching her on The Cooking Channel.
 I came across this recipe and it had 5 stars, looked amazing so I gave it a try!